Table of contents

 Choosing the right MEIO strategy

 Companies should think carefully before they decide which scenario to adopt.
 The most advanced scenario doesn’t necessarily give the best results.
-It’s important that the network characteristics (number of branches, internal lead times, irregularity of demand), the information available and the optimisation targets are in balance with each other.
-The table below shows the main criteria in considering the right scenario.
+It’s important that the network characteristics (such as number of branches, internal lead times, irregularity of demand), the information available and the optimisation targets are in balance with each other.

 Final thoughts